 On issues of employment law, Jim actively represents employers across a wide range of industries in the defense of employment discrimination claims at both the administrative level and in the state and federal courts in Rhode Island and Massachusetts.
 He is also involved in the defense of the transportation industry in connection with trucking accident claims as well as labor and employment issues.

 He is a sustaining member of the Product Liability Advisory Council, an association of more than 100 leading product manufacturers and 350 of the foremost product liability defense counsel in the United States and abroad.
 He has also been recognized on multiple occasions by both The American Lawyer and Corporate Counsel for his outstanding achievement in the fields of product liability and insurance law.

 In a recent television interview Jim addressed Higgins, Cavanagh & Cooney’s ability to serve the litigation needs of larger companies and major insurance carriers doing business in the region.
-A portion of that interview can be seen here.
 He has also discussed Rhode Island’s new paid sick leave statute on NBC 10.

 Jim began his legal career as a law clerk to the Justices of the Rhode Island Superior Court during the 1982-1983 term.
 He served as law clerk to Supreme Court Justice Florence K. Murray during the 1983-1984 term.
 Among other duties, Jim assisted Justice Murray with her opinion in State v von Bulow.